Syria's Assad says Erdogan imposing Islamist agenda after coup

-BEIRUT Syria accused Turkish President Tayyip Erdogan on Thursday of exploiting a failed coup to implement a harsh Islamist agenda that endangers Turkey and its neighbors.
+BEIRUT Syria accused Turkish President Tayyip Erdogan on Thursday of exploiting a failed coup to implement a harsh Islamist agenda that endangers Turkey and its neighbours.

 Relations between Assad and Erdogan, once close allies, soured after the start of Syria's conflict in 2011.
 Damascus accuses Ankara of fuelling the civil war by supporting Islamist insurgents and allowing foreign jihadists to cross into Syria.